Cystic fibrosis: Pathophysiology

+The CFTR gene regulates the transport of salts and water through cell membranes, providing instructions for creating a pathway that allows the passage of chloride ions.
+A mutation in the CFTR gene can impair the normal function of chloride channels, leading to abnormal transport of chloride ions and water, resulting in the formation of thick and abnormal mucus.

+In the pancreatic duct, chloride transport occurs through the voltage-gated chloride channels influenced by CFTR (Cystic Fibrosis transmembrane conductance regulator).
+These channels are localised in the apical membrane of epithelial cells in the pancreatic duct.

 Several mutations in the CFTR gene can occur, and different mutations cause different defects in the CFTR protein, sometimes causing a milder or more severe disease.
 These protein defects are also targets for drugs which can sometimes restore their function. ΔF508-CFTR gene mutation, which occurs in >90% of patients in the U.S., creates a protein that does not fold normally and is not appropriately transported to the cell membrane, resulting in its degradation.

 Other mutations result in proteins that are too short (truncated) because production is ended prematurely.
-Other mutations produce proteins that do not use energy (in the form of ATP) normally, do not allow chloride, iodide, and thiocyanate to cross the membrane appropriately, and degrade at a faster rate than normal.
+Other mutations produce proteins that do not use energy (in the form of ATP) normally, do not allow chloride, iodide, and thiocyanate to cross the membrane appropriately, and degrade faster than normal.
 Mutations may also lead to fewer copies of the CFTR protein being produced.

 The protein created by this gene is anchored to the outer membrane of cells in the sweat glands, lungs, pancreas, and all other remaining exocrine glands in the body.

 The protein spans this membrane and acts as a channel connecting the inner part of the cell (cytoplasm) to the surrounding fluid.
 This channel is primarily responsible for controlling the movement of halide anions from inside to outside of the cell; however, in the sweat ducts, it facilitates the movement of chloride from the sweat duct into the cytoplasm.
-When the CFTR protein does not resorb ions in sweat ducts, chloride and thiocyanate released from sweat glands are trapped inside the ducts and pumped to the skin.
+When the CFTR protein does not resorb ions in sweat ducts, chloride, and thiocyanate released from sweat glands are trapped inside the ducts and pumped to the skin.

-Additionally hypothiocyanite, OSCN, cannot be produced by the immune defense system.
+Additionally, hypothiocyanite (OSCN−) cannot be produced by the immune defense system.
 Because chloride is negatively charged, this modifies the electrical potential inside and outside the cell that normally causes cations to cross into the cell.
 Sodium is the most common cation in the extracellular space.
 The excess chloride within sweat ducts prevents sodium resorption by epithelial sodium channels and the combination of sodium and chloride creates the salt, which is lost in high amounts in the sweat of individuals with CF. This lost salt forms the basis for the sweat test.